 Lunch is held at the Spice Market, one of the central structures in Misibis Bay.
 Spice Market?
 It is said to be inspired by the flavors of markets and fishing villages around Asia.
 The place is quite cozy and can seat a huge group of individuals.

 The buffet lunch range from the usual Filipino fares like menudo and kare-kare, to western affairs like steaks.
-Chinese siomais and siopaos are also available and so are freshly grilled seafood.
-But since we are in Bicol, they serve at least one local dish every meal; and during our stay, it was my favorite; Bicol Express.
+Chinese siomai and siopao are also available and so are freshly grilled seafood.
+But since this is in Bicol, they serve at least one local dish every meal; and during our stay, it’s my favorite, Bicol Express.

 Besides the desserts bar, which I would go to in a bit; the Japanese bar is also one of the most flocked areas in Misibis Bay’s restaurant.
-Sushis, makis and sashimis are replenished as quickly as they’re consumed.
-My only beef was the lack of tempuras.
+Sushi, maki and sashimi are replenished as quickly as they’re consumed.
+My only beef was the lack of tempura.

 Eating for more than an hour is hard; so after a bit of rest, the group flocked to the beach for some R&R. One thing Cagraray Island really doesn’t have are fine white sand beaches.
 To solve this, Misibis Bay imported sand and paved a portion of their shore with creamy goodness.

 Besides running around, frolicking in the sand and swimming on the crystal clear waters of the beach, guests can also get sporty and do some water activities.
 I picked the jetski even though I don’t have any inkling on how to operate one.
 After a quick guided drive around the island, I felt I could’ve gone over the land over the horizon if not for my guide’s insistent warnings.